 Your Glasses Prescription

 Once you have had your eye examination the optometrist will give you a copy of your prescription.
-Our example on the right shows a typical NHS optical prescription, however your optician may have their own branded form containing the same information.
+All opticians will present a copy of your prescription on a slightly different form but it will always contain the same information.

 The form contains the precise measurements of the type of lenses that you need in order to correct your vision and help you see the clearest.